jreveillaud/Wolbachia-subpopulations/README.md

 1) Quality control of metagenomic short reads using illumina-utils.
 2) Assembly of quality-filtered short reads using MEGAHIT.
-3) Taxonomical (GTDB) and functionnal (COG, KOfam) assignment of contigs using anvi'o anvi-scg-taxonomy, anvi-run-kegg-kofams and anvi-run-ncbi-cogs programs
+3) Taxonomic (GTDB) and functional (COG, KOfam) assignment of contigs using anvi'o anvi-scg-taxonomy, anvi-run-kegg-kofams and anvi-run-ncbi-cogs programs.
 4) Reads recruitment from all samples (all-against-all) on each sample assembly using Bowtie2.
-5) Profile the BAM files by linking them to the contigs databases using the anvi-profile program.
-The program computes the coverage by nucleotide position, the variants (at nucleotide, codon and amino-acid levels) and the structural variants (indel or insertions).
+5) Profiling the BAM files by linking them to the contigs databases using the anvi-profile program.
+The program computes the coverage by nucleotide position, but skips the variant calling at this stage of the analysis.
 6) Merge the resulting single anvi'o profile databases.

 Command lines to run workflow (on SGE cluster):